maxpoletaev/van/README.md

 		sqrt.Call(args)
 	}
 }
 ```
 </details>

-The key is to use singletons whenever possible to avoid `reflect.Value.Call()`:
+The key is to use singletons whenever possible to avoid cascade `reflect.Value.Call()` calls.
+This is far from ideal but ten times faster:

 ```
 BenchmarkInvoke-12                	   82945	     13932 ns/op	    3640 B/op	     145 allocs/op
 BenchmarkInvoke_Singletons-12     	  691203	      1729 ns/op	     352 B/op	      11 allocs/op
 ```

-I mean, it is not extremely bad, given the fact that Go still uses lots of dynamic function calls in its standard library (e.g. `template/html`).
+I mean, it is not extremely bad, given the fact that we are still in the microseconds scale.
 However, it is better to stay away if performance is the priority.
-This project is more about convenience over performance.

 ## How do I return a value from a command handler?